Glossary

 Survey

-A measurement of land, prepared by a licensed surveyor, showing a property's boundaries, elevations, improvements and relationship to surrounding tracts.
+A measurement of land, prepared by a licensed surveyor, showing a property's boundaries, elevations, improvements, and other information.

 Sweat equity